 Occupation: Executive Director of Facilities at Ivy Tech Community College, Kokomo, Logansport, Peru and Wabash

 State Representative Mike Karickhoff, first elected in 2010, has been an active member of his community for more than 30 years.
 From 1985-2002 he was Superintendent of Parks in Kokomo, and he has served as Ivy Tech Community College's Region 5 Executive Director of Facilities since he left the parks department.
 Rep. Karickhoff also served seven years on the Kokomo Common Council as the Finance Chair and the President.

-Rep. Karickhoff and his wife, Kelly have four daughters and six grandchildren.
+Rep. Karickhoff and his wife, Kelly have four daughters and nine grandchildren.
 Kelly is also involved in the community.
 Rep. Karickhoff and his wife both encourage the growth and prosperity of their community and that directly translates into their professional lives.

 Indiana House District 30 stretches from the middle of Howard County east to the middle of Grant County in central Indiana.
 In Howard County, it includes most of the city of Kokomo and all of Howard, Liberty, Jackson and Taylor Townships.
 In Grant County, it includes all of Sims and Franklin Townships.